 On March 17, 2021 in accordance with subsection 40 (1) of the Connecting Care Act, 2019 the Ontario Minister of Health issued a transfer order to the LHIN which transferred certain assets, liabilities, rights and obligations of the LHIN, primarily those associated with planning, funding and integration of the local health system in its geographic area, to Ontario Health.
-In addition certain staff positions of the LHIN were also transferred to Ontario Health.
+In addition, certain staff positions of the LHIN were also transferred to Ontario Health.

 The LHIN has reported and disclosed the impact of the restructuring in accordance with Public Sector Accounting Standards section 3430 Restructuring Transactions.
-The revenue and expenses of the prior year relating to the restructured activities have been separately disclosed in the statement of operations and changes in net assets.
-The net effect of the restructuring is \$nil.
+The revenue and expenses of the prior year relating to the restructured activities have been separately disclosed in the Statement of Operations and Changes in Net Assets.
+The net effect of the restructuring was \$nil.
 The liabilities transferred to Ontario Health relate primarily to employee salaries and benefits for the staff positions transferred and were immaterial.